-Differential and Integral Equations, Linear Algebra, Mechanics, Materials Science, Machine Design, CAD, Computer Science in Mechanical Engineering, Thermodynamics, Fluid Dynamics, Quality and Project Management, Metrological lab, and Professional Field-Oriented Topic Modules
+Differential and Integral Calculus, Linear Algebra, Mechanics, Machine Cesign, CAD, Computer Science in Mechanical Engineering, Metrology lab, Communication and Organizational Development, Thermodynamics, Quality and Project Management, Business Engineering, Engineering elective module and career-oriented topic modules.

 You can find details about the program layout in the current examination regulations.

-As part of the Technical Communication course of study English classes are offered right from the first semester of studies.
+As part of the Human-Technology Interaction and Communication course of study English classes are offered right from the first semester of studies.
 Participation is mandatory, even if students already posess excellent English language skills.
 Coursework will not be graded, however.

-The Technical Communications course of study offers a great variety of study abroad programs, because students can profit from the international cooperations of five different faculties.
+The Human-Technology Interaction and Communication course of study offers a great variety of study abroad programs, because students can profit from the international cooperations of the different faculties.
 With the help of the EU-mobility program ERASMUS students can take part in subject specific offers at partner universities all throughout Europe.
 Furthermore, students can visit universities worldwide – in particular with the help of different faculties' own partnership agreements.
 Many students complete their company internship during their master studies within an international context.

 In addition to the exchange programs coordinated by the faculties, students at RWTH also profit from the university's strategic partnership programs with other international universities.
 They can complete some of their course work during short stays at an IDEA League university, for instance.
 The UROP Abroad-Program, which is unique in all of Germany, offers the opportunity to take part in research projects at international universities during the bachelor stage of studies already.
 RWTH promotes and partly funds these stays abroad.

 You can find all of RWTH's partnership programs on the website for Study Abroad.